RussOakham/ci-milestone-project-1/TESTING.md

  - As a curious user, I want to read reviews from other customers to the restaurant, to know if i should expect a positive experience
     - On the **Home** page, users can review testimonials of previous customers, gauging their enjoyment of the restaurant.

- - As a user, I want to be able to cater my booking for special occasions, so the restaurant is aware in advance.
+ - As a user, I want to be able to cater my booking for special occasions, so the restaurant is aware of additional requirements in advance.
     - On the **Reservation** page, users can provide additional information regarding their booking via the 'Additional Info:' textbox on the booking form.

 ## Issues I had to overcome